 The book contains a selection of 300 familiar and lesser known nursery rhymes that was first published in 1897, halfway through the fairy books.
 In it you will find old favourites such as ‘Mistress Mary, quite contrary’ and ‘Sing a song of sixpence’, as well as less familiar gems.

-The book is introduced by former Children’s Laureate and acclaimed poet Michael Rosen, who describes nursery rhymes as ‘a gift we pass on to each other’.
+The volume is introduced by former Children’s Laureate and acclaimed poet Michael Rosen, who describes nursery rhymes as ‘a gift we pass on to each other’.
 It features two illustrators – there are over 100 black and white line drawings by L. Leslie Brooke, who was a leading children’s book illustrator of the period – as well as six colour illustrations and a charming binding design by Debra McFarlane, who you may recall from earlier also illustrated the Pink Fairy Book.
-You can see the binding here incorporates the characters from ‘Hey diddle diddle’ and Mother Goose.
-This volume is bound in metallic cloth, and has metallic stained top edges.
+This volume is bound in metallic cloth, and has metallic stained top edges, and as you can see the binding incorporates the characters from ‘Hey diddle diddle’ and Mother Goose.

-Many of these books are unfortunately out of print and you will need to source them second-hand.
-But there are a couple still available directly from The Folio Society.
+Many of these books are unfortunately out of print and you will need to source them second-hand, although there are a couple still available directly from The Folio Society.
 Links below to places to look for the books, along with their rarity (which will impact on the price you can expect to pay).